AleoNet/welcome/documentation/guides/standards/03_stablecoin.md

 Admin operations are protected by `usdcx_multisig_core.aleo` (or `usad_multisig_core.aleo`), which requires multiple signers, identified by both Aleo addresses and ECDSA keys to authorize sensitive changes such as role updates and program initialization.

+The underlying pattern — an Aleo smart contract wallet authorized by ECDSA signatures — is demonstrated in the [`virtual_wallet` Leo example](https://github.com/ProvableHQ/leo-examples/tree/main/virtual_wallet).
+This example is particularly useful for **custodians** who need to manage on-chain assets using existing ECDSA key infrastructure (e.g. HSMs or existing Ethereum signing keys) without exposing a native Aleo private key as the authority.
+It shows how to deploy a program that accepts secp256k1 ECDSA signatures as its authorization mechanism, using an ephemeral Aleo key for transaction signing while ECDSA keys retain actual spending authority.

 ## Key Features

 - Public and private token balances